-There’s not really a way to measure “how much” a Pitbull, or any dog really, actually sheds.
-The hair will fall off inside the house, outside the house, in the car, in the bathtub, or anywhere else so actually measuring it would be near impossible.
+There’s no way to measure “how much” a Pitbull, or any dog, actually sheds.
+The hair will fall off inside the house, outside the house, in the car, in the bathtub, or anywhere else, so actually measuring it would be near impossible.

 What is important is to notice if your dog is shedding too much, and “too much” can really only be defined as “more than normal” for your dog.

-Splotches of bald spots or an uneven look to your dog’s coat may indicate an unusual amount of shedding, which can be the result of fleas, stress, sicknesses such as mange, skin infections, and even sunburn.
+Splotches of bald spots or an uneven look to your dog’s coat may indicate an unusual amount of shedding, resulting from fleas, stress, sicknesses such as mange, skin infections, and even sunburn.

-So spend time noticing, if you will, how much Fido sheds normally so you can pick up on when things aren’t normal.
+So spend time noticing how much Fido sheds normally so you can pick up on when things aren’t normal.

 Grooming tips for Pitbulls

-Not much to say here other than bathe and brush regularly.
+Not much to say here other than to bathe and brush regularly.

-Brushing regularly is the single best defense against having a house full of loose Pitbull hair laying around.
+Brushing regularly is the single best defense against having a house full of loose Pitbull hair lying around.

 How to reduce the amount of shedding from your Pitbull

 There are certain foods you can buy that are purported to slow the process but, again, you are fighting against thousands of years of evolution.
-Looks for foods or treats with Omega-3 shedding supplements if you want to give this a go.
-Just keep in mind that it won’t stop shedding but it can help keep your dog’s skin and hair to the point where it sheds less.
+Look for foods or treats with Omega-3 shedding supplements if you want to try this.
+Just remember that it won’t stop shedding, but it can help keep your dog’s skin and hair to the point where it sheds less.